StarCitizenToolBox/unp4k_rs/README.md

 A Rust implementation of [unp4k](https://github.com/dolkensp/unp4k) - a tool for extracting and modifying Star Citizen `.p4k` files.

+> [!NOTE]
+> The p4k editing feature is experimental.
+Currently, editing can be successful, but the game will not pass verification.

 ## Features

 - 📦 Open and extract Star Citizen `.p4k` archives